kaz-dam/FreeCodeCamp_Projects/README.md

 ### Tic Tac Toe Game

 The design came from the idea how this should probably played.
 On a piece of paper with a marker.
 This was a tricky one though.
 For the AI was used the Minimax algorithm to calculate the best next move recurring all the possible and upcoming moves on the board.

+### Simon Game

+The design is not the well known Simon game design.
+Didn't wanted to create the same layout so i just went with the look of a drumpad.
+This was one of the projects that look very easy at first and if i get more into the details it became more complicated.
+I was using only jQuery on the js part.